armthethinker/personal-site/projects/elementary.md

 %}

 {% include p-section.html
+   header="Solution"
+   subheader="Introducing Echo"
+   content="
-   content="In response to the opaque market and our user research, **we created a transparent consumer banking application for the Portuguese market that utilizes learning and prediction to help people understand their finances**.
+   In response to the opaque market and our user research, **we created a transparent consumer banking application for the Portuguese market that utilizes learning and prediction to help people understand their finances**.

-   _Our work was split over two four month periods: one of research; one of designs, prototypes, and user testing._"
+   _Our work was split over two four month periods: one of research; one of designs, prototypes, and user testing._
+"
 %}

 {% include media-youtube.html